deepomicslab/SMURF/README.md

 * eps : float, optional, default: 10

     The threshold at which the objective function stops updating

+* lambda2 : float, optional, default: 0.1

+    The coefficient of L2 regularization

 * noise_model: boolean, optional, default: "Fano"